 After years of being disregarded in public, Alicia decided to get noticed…for the right reasons.
 She stepped up her fashion game, took up the challenge of discovering what she liked and what looked good on her and has been documenting her findings in her upbeat fashion blog Spashionista.

-After receiving a fashion question from a reader who is also wheelchair bound, I knew Alicia would be the perfect person to answer it.
+After receiving a fashion question from a reader who also uses a wheelchair, I knew Alicia would be the perfect person to answer it.
 So here is some great fashion advice for those challenged by a disability that limits your mobility.

 Can you toss some helpful hints my way!
 Thanks, Shari

 You are not alone.
 According to the Disability Statistics Center in 2002, over 600,000 American adults ages, 18-64 were wheelchair users, and 58% of these were women.

 I’m one of those women, so I understand your frustrations.
 But I’m living proof that you can look fashionable and “cute”– even in a wheelchair.

 This is an opportunity for you to reinvent yourself using clothing and to rediscover your own beauty.
 It didn’t disappear when you were injured, and it’s still there no matter how much, or how little, you weigh.

 Without knowing whether you use an electric or manual chair or having more details about your limitations – such as the kinds of shoes you can comfortably wear – my advice will have to be somewhat broader than usual.
 Nevertheless, there are lots of clothes that “look good when one is seated.”

 Here’s the advice I give to all of my disabled readers.